Trusty Joe’s Top Picks

 For a tiny portable dehumidifier that can cover 333 cubic feet or a 10′ x 10′ area, it’s tough to beat!

-It covers up to 200 square feet, or a 10′ x 20′ space, which is perfect for a basement, garage, attic, RV or even a boat.
+It covers an equal amount of space as the Pro Breeze model at 150 square feet, or a 10′ x 15′ space, which is perfect for a small basement room, garage, attic, RV or even a boat.

-Just like my #1 and #2 picks, it includes a full tank light indicator and automatic shut off feature for total peace of mind.
-It looks pretty sharp too.
-Don’t you think?
+A full tank light indicator and automatic shut off feature are also included for peace for total peace of mind.
+And it looks pretty sharp, don’t you think?

 My final recommendation for the cheapest dehumidifier you can buy that covers a very large space is this product right here.